 Most isopropanol ingestions occur in children younger than 6 years.
 Most methanol and ethylene glycol ingestions occur in adults older than 19 years.

 A history of inebriation with associated slurred speech, ataxia, and impaired judgment is common in the initial stages of intoxication of each of these alcohols.
 Depending on the dose ingested, this may be followed by progressive levels of CNS depression, coma, and premorbid multiorgan failure.
 The history that can be obtained varies with the timing of presentation.
-The onset of the later stages of toxic alcohol intoxication can also be delayed if ethanol is coingested, prolonging the time it takes to develop metabolic acidosis and other symptoms.
+The onset of the later stages of toxic alcohol intoxication can also be delayed if ethanol is coingested, prolonging the time to the development of metabolic acidosis and other symptoms.
 The following focuses on symptoms that may be unique to each alcohol.

 The history itself can often point to a diagnosis of ethanol intoxication.
-An associated history of chronic alcoholism alters metabolism, associated comorbidities, and the expected course of recovery.
+An associated history of chronic alcohol abuse alters metabolism, associated comorbidities, and the expected course of recovery.
 A detailed discussion of this topic is beyond the scope of this article (see Ethanol Toxicity).

 Attempting to elicit what has changed recently may reveal the immediate reason for presentation.
 A history of coingestants may also alter the patient's course.

-The patient may complain of headache, nausea, or anorexia.
+The patient may complain of headache, nausea, vomiting, or anorexia.
 Occasionally, the patient may complain of shortness of breath related to hyperventilation.
+Seizures and coma can occur.[19]

 Because one of the primary end-organs involved in methanol is the eye, the patient may complain of difficulty seeing.
 Specifically, vision is often described as a "snow field," though a variety of visual complaints may be verbalized.